nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: `toggle` to the `Doctor` tab.
 List all doctor using the `list` command.

     2. Test case: `tag -a 1 t/Pediatrician`<br>
+        1. If the first doctor does not have a `Pediatrician` tag
-       Expected: `Pediatrician` is deleted from the first doctor.
+           Expected: A new tag `Pediatrician` is added to the first doctor.
 Details of the edited contact are shown in the status message.
+        2. If the first doctor has a `Pediatrician` tag
+           Expected: No tag is added to the doctor.
+Response box displays error message: "The tag already exists."

     3. Test case: `tag -a 1 t/`<br>
        Expected: No tag is added to the doctor.
 Response box displays error message: "A tag must be provided."